open/close all folders

 - You Have Outlived Your Usefulness: In response to his behavior, he is executed by Largo himself, who cuts his air hose underwater after Palazzi's seat belt jammed.
 In the book, he gets stabbed through the mouth with a knife by one of Largo's henchmen.

-Played by: Guy DolemanA SPECTRE agent who is charged to guard Angelo Palazzi while the latter recovers from his plastic surgery at Shrublands.
+"Goddammit, Beresford.
+Let me out of this thing.
+I'm sweating like a pig."A SPECTRE agent who is charged to guard Angelo Palazzi while the latter recovers from his plastic surgery at Shrublands.
 There, he tries to kill Bond.
 His whole experience with Bond, along with Palazzi electing to take advantage of the NATO agreement at the Eleventh Hour for more money, gets both of them killed, with Lippe being blown up in his car by Volpe.

 - Aristocrats Are Evil: It is never known why he is a Count.